Your Dollars at Work

 "Ask not what your country can do for you, ask what you can do for your country."

 -- John F. Kennedy

 From his inauguration in 1960 to his untimely death in 1963, President John F. Kennedy inspired his country to make this a better world by serving others.

-- Over 75,000 hours of low cost counseling services are provided each year to the communities of Oakland, Pleasant Hill, and Sunnyvale to those who can least afford them.
+- Over 75,000 hours of low cost counseling services are provided each year to the communities of Oakland, Concord, and Sunnyvale to those who can least afford them.
 This network of JFK University Counseling Centers is an essential part of Bay Area mental health services.